 What Is Platelet-Rich Plasma (PRP)?

 Essentially, Platelet-Rich Plasma treatments work by taking advantage of the natural healing ability of our bodies.
-By concentrating those powerful blood cells and directly applying them to the area that needs healing, our bodies can quickly go to work.
-Sometimes called platelet-rich fibrin (PRF), platelet-rich growth factors (GFs), and platelet concentrates (PCs), this treatment has become one of the hottest topics of recent decades.
+PRP treatment works by utilizing the natural healing ability of our bodies.
+Our systems can work quickly when those powerful blood cells are concentrated and applied directly to the place that needs healing.
+This medication, also known as platelet-rich fibrin (PRF), platelet-rich growth factors (GFs), and platelet concentrates (PCs), has become one of the most frequently discussed subjects in recent decades.

 How Is Platelet-Rich Plasma (PRP) Made?

-- Blood Collection: The very first step is to take a small blood sample.
-In most cases, your healthcare professional will take a sample from your arm.
-It is a quick process that is similar to what you would expect from a blood test.
+- Blood Collection: It is the very first step, where the blood sample is collected.
+Your healthcare professional will take a blood sample from your arm.
+It’s the same process as you would experience during a standard blood test.

 - Centrifugation: After the blood has been collected, it will be placed inside of a centrifuge.
 This is a special type of machine that is able to spin the blood at a very high speed.
 During this spinning process, the blood is separated into different components based on their densities.
 In other words, each element is automatically categorised by its weight.
 This separation is able to get all of the platelet-rich plasma into one place.
 From there, it can be collected and used for PRP treatment.

 - Concentration: Once separated, the platelet-rich plasma is concentrated to increase its platelet count.
 This potent concentrate is then ready for its medicinal use.
-The PRP extracted can be applied nearly anywhere on the body to treat a wide range of conditions such as shoulder rotator cuff tears.
-Regardless of the part of the body that will be receiving the PRP treatment, this process is essentially the same.
+The PRP extracted can be applied nearly anywhere on the body to treat a wide range of conditions, such as shoulder rotator cuff tears.
+Regardless of the part of the body that will receive the PRP treatment, this process is essentially the same.

 Sometimes, physical therapy works well enough to treat injuries.
 You might want to speak with our golfer's elbow doctor for more information on such therapies.